2020PB/police-brutality/reports/Oregon.md

 ### Peaceful protestor tear gassed | May 30th

 Footage shows a small cluster of protestors chanting "I can't breathe."
-At 1:15, without warning, police fire tear gas.
-Most protestors flee.
+At 1:15 in the footage, without warning, police fire tear gas, causing most protestors flee.
 Some canisters can be seen thrown back towards police.

 Police then proceed down the street.
-More tear gas is fired at 4:30.
+More tear gas is fired at 4:30 in the footage.

 tags: tear-gas, protestor